vscode-abl/vscode-abl/README.md

 You can use the debugger to debug a remote ABL session (assuming it is started with -debugReady) or PASOE instance (assuming that oedebugger webapp is deployed).

-The debugger supports those features:
+The debugger supports these features:
 - step over, step into, step out, continue, suspend
 - breakpoints
 - display stack
-- display variables (including arrays and objects), temp-tables, buffers, parameters and datasets
+- display variables (including arrays and objects), temp-tables, buffers, parameters, and datasets
-- watch / evaluate basic expressions (currently disabled)
+- watch/evaluate basic expressions (currently disabled)
 - jumping in and out of include files

-You first need to create the launch configuration in your `.vscode/launch.json` file ; use `Ctrl + Shift + D` to open the "Run and Debug" view, then click on "Add Configuration" and select one of the ABL options.
+You first need to create the launch configuration in your `.vscode/launch.json` file; use `Ctrl + Shift + D` to open the "Run and Debug" view, then click on "Add Configuration" and select one of the ABL options.

 ```json
 {